Admissions to Primary School 2022

 Deadline for lodging appeals by: Friday 13th May 2022

-Appeal dates for St Thomas More: June 2021
+Appeal dates for St Thomas More: to be confirmed

 Parents whose applications for places are unsuccessful may appeal to an Independent Appeal Panel set up in accordance with section 85(3) of the School Standards and Framework Act 1998.
 Appeals must be made in writing and must set out the reasons on which the appeal is made.
 Appeals should be made to the Admissions Appeal Clerk at the school address.
 Parents/Carers have the right to make oral representations to the Appeal Panel.
 Infant classes are restricted by legislation to 30 children.
 Parents should be aware that an appeal against refusal of a place in an infant class may only succeed if it can be demonstrated that:

 - The admission of additional children would not breach the infant class size limit; or